Automattic/vip-go-ci/README.md

 team-id=      ; Team ID to test if present, this is a numeric team-slug=    ; Team slug to test if present, is a string.
 Should be referencing the same team as team-id. org-name=     ; GitHub organisation name to use in testing

+[repo-meta-api-secrets]
+repo-meta-api-base-url=         ; URL to base of meta API repo-meta-api-user-id=          ; User ID for the meta API repo-meta-api-access-token=     ; Access token for the meta API repo-owner=                     ; Repository owner for the test, should be found in meta API repo-name=                      ; Repository name for the test support-tier-name=              ; Name of support tier given by meta API
 ```

 This file is not included, and needs to be configured manually.
 When that is complete, the tests can be re-run.